HerXayah/road-to-yuzu-without-switch/README.md

  # Setup
  First you will need the [Yuzu-Installer](https://github.com/yuzu-emu/liftinstall/releases/download/1.8/yuzu_install.exe).
- Open it, and let it do its own stuff and be sure to have it like this
+ Open it, and let it do its own stuff and be sure to have it like this.
  ![YuzuInstall](https://fuckedyour.doctor/jHMFQqDS.png?key=r2dUCnMvj8qhPR)